samaradw/discussions4/README.md

 4. Create a branch called `enable-discussions`.
 5. Make any small change (like editing this README).
 6. Push the branch and open a pull request from `enable-discussions` to `main`.

+---

+## 💡 Why This Matters

+Discussions create a space for asynchronous collaboration.
+Whether you're leading a project, contributing to open source, or managing stakeholders, enabling Discussions provides a structured and inclusive way to surface ideas and communicate across time zones.